Rademade/light_resizer/README.md

 light-resizer
 =============

-Rails middleware for image resizer.
-Integrated with CarrierWave
+Rack middleware for image resizer.
+Can be integrated with CarrierWave.